 HIPAA Compliance Violations: Fine Levels

 HIPAA compliance violations can be costly.
-The penalties for HIPAA noncompliance depend on the level of negligence and the number of patient records affected: fine levels range from $100 to $50,000 per violation (or per record), with a maximum penalty of $1.5 million per year for multiple violations of the same provision.
-A HIPAA violation or violations can also, in some cases, result in civil lawsuits or jail time.
+The penalties for HIPAA noncompliance depend on the level of negligence and the number of patient records affected: fine levels range from $100 to $50,000 per violation (or per record).
+HIPAA violations can also result in civil lawsuits or jail time.

-- Second-tier-$1,000 to $50,000 per incident, up to $100,000 per year: The covered entity knew, or by exercising reasonable diligence, would have known, of the violation, though they did not act with willful neglect.
+Second-tier – $1,000 per incident, up to $100,000 per year: The covered entity did not act with willful neglect, but should have known by exercising reasonable diligence.

 Important: An incident constitutes a violation of a single record.
 In other words, one breach by a malicious hacker that compromises many records would constitute many incidents.
-Most HIPAA violations include 500 or more incidents-more than 500,000, in some cases.
+Most HIPAA violations include 500 or more incidents – in cases more than 500,000 records.

-The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) handles HIPAA violation reporting and HIPAA enforcement of Privacy and Security Rules by:
+The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) handles HIPAA violation reporting and enforces compliance with the HIPAA Privacy and Security Rules by:

 - Investigating complaints